 - reviewing IPP goals and objectives a minimum of 3 times a year;

-- providing resources, mentoring and ideas to CDSs;
+- providing resources, mentoring and ideas to CDFs;

-- contacting the parents, school, and CDS directly if she/he will not be coming or will be late for a regularly scheduled visit.
+- contacting the parents, school, and CDF directly if she/he will not be coming or will be late for a regularly scheduled visit.

 Big PLANS for Little Kids consults to Speech-Language Pathologists.
 Therapists are responsible for providing assessment, therapeutic and consultative services specific to their discipline and areas of expertise for children identified by classroom teachers, parents or through observation as falling within given eligibility criteria for funding requirements.
 Their speech-language goals provide the framework for programming.